B. Ekbal

 He was the chairman of Kerala State Pollution Control Board.
 He is also one of the joint convenors of Jan Swasthya Abhiyan (Public Health Movement - India).
-He is the President of the Democratic Alliance For Knowledge Freedom, Kerala.

 He was the chairperson of the Expert Committee set up by the Government of Kerala to explore the possibility of setting up a new university of health sciences.
 The committee submitted its report on the proposed structure and functions of the university in April 2007.

-Ekbal is an activist of Kerala Sastra Sahitya Parishad and has held various offices in the organisation.
-He was the President of Kerala Sastra Sahithya Parishad from 1983 to 1985.
 He was former editor of the online Science Journal of Kerala Sastra Sahithya Parishad: www.luca.co.in.
 His book Indian Oushadha Mekhala Innale Innu received the Abu Dhabi Sakthi Award for Scholarly Literature in 2015.